Tuesday, May 3, 2022

 "Since Jerome was mistaken about the reliability and textual tradition of the Septuagint, this refutes his claim that the true Hebrew canon could be found only in manuscripts that lacked the deuterocanonical books.
 It also refutes Protestant apologists who cite later medieval theologians, along with biblical commentaries, that rejected the deuterocanonical books simply because they followed Jerome’s erroneous argument about the Hebrew text."

 That claim is based on Roman Catholic tradition so as to keep those non-canonical books.
-Jerome was correct in following the original Hebrew canon which excluded the apocrypha.
-He grudgingly added the apocryphal books to his Latin Vulgate translation after he was pressured to do so.
+Jerome was correct in following the original Hebrew canon, which excluded the apocrypha.